bwalya-305/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 There are different ways to perform web scraping with Node.js, but some of the most common libraries are:

-- **Axios**: A promised based HTTP client for the browser and Node.js that can get the HTML content of a page through the URL⁴.
+- **Axios**: A promised based HTTP client for the browser and Node.js that can get the HTML content of a page through the URL.
-- **Cheerio**: A lightweight implementation of jQuery that gives us access to the DOM on the server and can parse the HTML content to retrieve the data needed⁴.
+- **Cheerio**: A lightweight implementation of jQuery that gives us access to the DOM on the server and can parse the HTML content to retrieve the data needed.
-- **Puppeteer**: A headless browser that can render dynamic web pages and interact with them programmatically².
+- **Puppeteer**: A headless browser that can render dynamic web pages and interact with them programmatically.